There are three types of Juvenile Expungements:

 - Juvenile supervision can last until 19th birthday.

-Qualified Juvenile Expungement
+Qualified Diversion Juvenile Expungement

 This is a one time procedure for relief.
-It does not count against the ability to use the standard seal or expunge procedure (mentioned above).
+It does not count against the ability to use the adult seal or expunge procedure (mentioned above).
 However, it must be completed within one year of the completion of the diversion program.
 See, FDLE website.

 - Relatively simple to do.